Welcome to today's edition of the Rush 24-7 podcast.

 Don't go there because all kinds of viruses are coming on their computers from the Drudge Report.

-Which of course is BS, there are no viruses whatsoever.
+There are no viruses whatsoever.

 These people are so stupid.

-That's like saying, don't think pink.
+That's like saying don't think pink.

 What are you thinking right now?